 Chapter 2

 This chapter was written to conform to the submission requirements of the Journal of Ecological Restoration, where I intend to publish.
-I wrote it collaboration with my academic advisor Dr. Todd Arnold and Dr. Althea ArchMiller, both of whom will be co-authors on that publication.
+I wrote it in collaboration with my academic advisor Dr. Todd Arnold and Dr. Althea ArchMiller, both of whom will be co-authors on that publication.
 The use of plural pronouns throughout the thesis is reflective of this collaboration.

-Abstract
+PROVIDE TITLE

+Abstract [IMRAD format; 1-2 sentences about Why (Intro), Where when and how (Methods), What you found (Results) and What it means (Discussion)]

 Introduction

 Oak savanna and upland prairie are some of the most imperiled habitat types in North America (Noss 1995).
-These fire-dependent ecosystems once covered vast areas of the continent, but their distribution has been significantly reduced in the years since European settlement (Nuzzo 1986).
-Once a dominant land cover, oak savanna has been reduced to less than 0.02% of its pre-settlement extent (11,000,000 to 13,000,000 ha) in the Midwest (Nuzzo 1986) and is ranked as globally imperiled (Faber-Langendoen et al. 2001).
-In the United States, the Midwestern oak savanna once extended in a contiguous band from central Minnesota through Wisconsin, Iowa and Illinois to southeastern Texas, with spatially isolated outlying areas as far west as central North Dakota and as far east as central Ohio (Nuzzo 1986, McPherson 1997).
+These fire-dependent ecosystems once covered vast areas of the continent, but their distribution has been significantly reduced since European settlement (Nuzzo 1986).
+Once a dominant land cover, oak savanna has been reduced to less than 0.02% of its pre-settlement extent (~12,000,000 ha) in the Midwest (Nuzzo 1986) and is ranked as globally imperiled (Faber-Langendoen et al. 2001).
+In the United States, the Midwestern oak savanna once extended in a contiguous band from central Minnesota and Wisconsin down to southeastern Texas, with spatially isolated outlying areas as far west as central North Dakota and as far east as central Ohio (Nuzzo 1986, McPherson 1997).
 Oak savanna was an integral part of the transition zone between the mixed deciduous forests of the eastern part of the continent and the Great Plains to the west.
-In Minnesota, oak savanna and other upland habitats including mixed oak woodland and brushland once blended with areas of wetland in a broad swath that stretched across the state from the northwest to the southeast, forming a mosaicked transition zone between the mixed-hardwood, conifer, and peatland areas in the northern part of the state and the tallgrass prairie systems to the west and southwest, (Marschner 1974, Coffin 1988).
+In Minnesota, oak savanna and other upland habitats including mixed oak woodland and brushland once blended with areas of wetland in a broad swath that stretched across the state from the northwest to the southeast, forming a mosaicked transition zone between the mixed-hardwood, conifer, and peatland areas in the northern part of the state and the tallgrass prairie systems to the west and southwest (Marschner 1974, Coffin 1988).
 The high biodiversity associated with these habitat types is largely due to their function as an ecological transition between broad, disparate biomes (Dey and Kabrick 2015).
 The original distribution of these habitats in Minnesota was largely determined by substrate and precipitation patterns and maintained partly by cyclic fire (Nuzzo 1986, MN DNR 2005).
 In the years since European settlement of the continent, human intervention in the form of fire suppression and elimination of non-agricultural grazing have allowed the natural succession of oak savanna and prairie habitats into mixed deciduous woodland and brushland, while land conversion for agriculture, urban expansion, and timber production have eliminated native habitat and altered the landscape.
 Of an estimated 2,200,000 hectares of mixed savanna and prairie in Minnesota at the time of the original public land survey (1848-1907), only XX hectares remain (XX cite NHIS, MBS).